AnySlot: Goal-Conditioned Vision-Language-Action Policies for Zero-Shot Slot-Level Placement: Preliminaries

-\stitle{Slot-level placement.} We study slot-level object placement~\cite{shan2025slot} under compositional language instructions in zero-shot environments.
-The task requires \textbf{\ding{182} slot selection:} selecting the correct discrete slot among candidates according to the instruction, and \textbf{\ding{183} precision placement:} executing placement with sufficient geometric precision to satisfy physical feasibility constraints.
-Although VLA policies provide strong open-vocabulary manipulation, directly mapping complex instructions to low-level actions can be brittle under unseen slot configurations.
-Small grounding errors can cause significant execution failures.
-To reduce compositional complexity, we introduce an explicit intermediate goal variable \(G_t\) to separate instruction grounding from low-level control.
-Here \(G_t\) is a spatial visual goal derived from language and perception via an image generation model, and execution is modeled by the goal-conditioned distribution \(p(A_t \mid o_t, G_t)\).
+\stitle{Problem formulation: slot-level placement.} We study slot-level object placement~\cite{shan2025slot} under compositional language instructions in zero-shot environments.
+Given candidate slots \(\mathcal{S}=\{s_i\}_{i=1}^{N}\), the instruction \(\ell_t\) specifies a target slot \(s^\star\in\mathcal{S}\).
+The task requires \textbf{\ding{182} slot selection:} identifying \(s^\star\), and \textbf{\ding{183} precision placement:} placing the object with sufficient geometric accuracy.
+Here, compositional language denotes instructions that combine spatial, relational, comparative, negation, affordance, or commonsense constraints, while zero-shot environments contain unseen language compositions and slot layouts without task-specific fine-tuning.
+Directly mapping such instructions to low-level actions is brittle, since small grounding errors can cause placement failures.
+To reduce compositional complexity, we introduce an intermediate spatial visual goal \(G_t\), derived from language and perception via an image generation model, and model execution as \(p(A_t \mid o_t, G_t)\).